sedol1339/files/abstracts.md

     - Deeper models decrease bias and increase variance (for both IID and OOD data)
     - Increasing model depth may help combat the drop in OOD accuracy

-Zhao, M., Zhu, Y., Shareghi, E., Vulić, I., Reichart, R., Korhonen, A., & Schütze, H. (2020).
+#few_shot #fine_tuning Zhao, M., Zhu, Y., Shareghi, E., Vulić, I., Reichart, R., Korhonen, A., & Schütze, H. (2020).
 A Closer Look at Few-Shot Crosslingual Transfer: The Choice of Shots Matters. arXiv, 2012.15682.
 Retrieved from https://arxiv.org/abs/2012.15682v2

     - We conduct a largescale study of few-shot crosslingual transfer on diverse NLP tasks and languages
     - We find that the model exhibits a high degree of sensitivity to the selection of few shots